SonOfEze/alx-system_engineering-devops/0x00-shell_basics/README.md

-List all files (even ones with names beginning with a period character, which are normally hidden) in the parent of the working directory in long format
+Write a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.